Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Dodrio.md

 ---
 Ability1: Run Away
 Ability2: Early Bird
+Baby: 'No'
+BookImageName: HOME085.png
+BookShinyImageName: HOME085_s.png
 BoxSprite: SRD-BoxSprite-dodrio.png
+DexCategory: Triple Bird Pokemon
+DexDescription: A third head comes to change the dynamic the two original had.
+It is common to see the three heads fighting.
+Each one has its own personality, but when they work as a team they can be very powerful.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 18
+  Feet: 5.9
+  Meters: 1.8
 HiddenAbility: Tangled Feet
 HomeSprite: SRD-HomeSprite-dodrio.png
 Learnset: '[[SRD-Dodrio-Learnset]]'
 Legendary: 'No'
 Name: Dodrio
 Number: 85
+PrimaryEggGroup: Flying
+SecondaryEggGroup: ''
 Sprite: dodrio.png
 Type1: Normal
 Type2: Flying
+Weight:
+  Hectograms: 852
+  Kilograms: 85.2
+  Pounds: 187.8
 ---

 #PokeroleSRD/Pokedex